 The critical point is that we have the capacity to actually shape our brain, but that it happens with regular practice, like an athlete training for a race.
 Developing either the stress-related amygdala or the higher-thinking prefrontal cortex takes time and conscious effort.

 The implication for your sex life, not to mention your overall quality of life, is significant, to say the least.
 Not only does the practice of mindfulness work to lessen stress, but a 2014 study found that “mindfulness-based group therapy significantly improved sexual desire and other indices of sexual response, and should be considered in the treatment of women's sexual dysfunction.”

 Mindfulness works especially well for sex because it involves simply experiencing each moment with complete presence and lack of judgment or anticipation.
 (Not so easy to achieve; that’s why it take practice.)
 Mindfulness guru, Jon Kabat-Zinn, calls it “presence of heart,” and what better place for a heartful presence than the bedroom?
 Especially, considering the tsunami of distractions that you probably bring to that sanctum—yesterday’s tepid performance review, the extra pounds around your waist, the sharp comment from your grown daughter, and whether you’ll orgasm this time.
 And on and on… you know, monkey mind.

 With the truly significant benefits of developing a habit of mindfulness, why continue to trudge down that neural pathway of stress and unhappiness?
 (Because it’s so darned familiar, that’s why.)

 Now that you know there’s a better way, why not start a new brain-training regimen?
-We’re so convinced of the merits that we offer Thich Nhat Hanh’s wonderful book, The Miracle of Mindfulness, and Kabat-Zinn’s CD set, Mindfulness for Beginners, in our shop.
+We’re so convinced of the merits that we offer Thich Nhat Hanh’s wonderful book, The Miracle of Mindfulness, and Kabat-Zinn’s CD set, Mindfulness for Beginners.